-The current state of the art is quite substantial, because of various security and efficiency requirements, mostly depending on the environment where the PKI must be set-up (internet, industrial architecture, power limited devices...).
-In terms of efficiency, solutions to reduce communication and computation costs of the revocation checks arose, such as H-OCSP (Muñoz et al., 2008) or Delta-CRL (Cooper, 2008).
+On the one hand, in terms of various security and efficiency requirements, mostly depending on the environment where the PKI must be set-up (internet, industrial architecture, power limited devices...), the current state of the art for PKIs is quite substantial.
+In terms of efficiency, solutions to reduce communication and computation costs of the revocation checks arose, such as H-OCSP [22] or Delta-CRL [9].
 Moreover, the needed trustfulness in the CA has been intensively studied in order to reduce the impact of malicious behavior.
 Indeed, in PKIX, a compromised CA is able to ruin the entire authentication mechanism by delivering illegitimate certificates.
-Then, solutions based on public logs of CA's action emerged, with for instance Certificate Transparency (Laurie et al., 2013).
+Then, solutions based on public logs of CA's action emerged, with for instance Certificate Transparency [18].
 In this paradigm, certifications are included in append-only log structures: the log maintainer is able to prove that a specific certificate is present into the structure, and that each new added certificate has only extended the previous structure.
-The Accountable Key Infrastructure (Kim et al., 2013) exploits public-logs for the certificate management and distributes the trust between several entities.
-In (Ryan, 2014), the authors provide a solution combining public revocation and a more largely distributed trust (using users' browsers) with the Certificate Issuance and Revocation Transparency.
-More recently, the Attack Resilient Public-Key Infrastructure (ARPKI) (Basin et al., 2014) proposes a PKI where clients choose several authorities (CAs and log maintainers) involved into the global process.
+The Accountable Key Infrastructure [16] exploits public-logs for the certificate management and distributes the trust between several entities.
+In [25], the authors provide a solution combining public revocation and a more largely distributed trust (using users' browsers) with the Certificate Issuance and Revocation Transparency.

+On the other hand, more recently, the Attack Resilient Public-Key Infrastructure (ARPKI) [4] proposes a PKI where clients choose several authorities (CAs and log maintainers) involved into the global process.
 There, each of these authorities supervises the others' behavior: as a consequence, a single non compromised entity is sufficient to prevent attacks.
-The solution described in (Yu et al., 2016) with the Distributed Transparent Key Infrastructure (DTKI), provides security even in the case where all these entities are corrupted.
-Notably, the security of ARPKI and DTKI has been formally proven using the automatic cryptographic protocols verification tool Tamarin (Meier et al., 2013; Schmidt et al., 2012).
+The solution described in [29] with the Distributed Transparent Key Infrastructure (DTKI), provides security even in the case where all these entities are corrupted.
+Notably, the security of ARPKI and DTKI has been formally proven using the automatic cryptographic protocols verification tool Tamarin [19,27].
 Most of these advanced solutions provide enhanced security to the cost of some complexity in the procedures.
 In a practical set up these solutions involve several authorities, which must be involved in the management of technical services (this is particularly true for the management of worldwide append-only logs).
 Furthermore, these schemes rely on a CA's signature of certificates in order to guarantee the binding between the public key and the identity.